PaimaStudios/paima-engine-docs/docs/home/500-database-management/400-migrations.md

 `5500.sql` will be applied at block-height `START_BLOCKHEIGHT + 5500`.
 Both will be applied before any other inputs are processed for that block-height.

 The *.sql files are PGSQL scripts.
-SQL scripts are automatically ran as transactions, if they fail the block-process-loop will stop and the script must be fixed and will be reapplied.
+SQL scripts are automatically ran as transactions (no need for `BEGIN` and `END`), and if they fail the block-process-loop will stop and the script must be fixed and will be reapplied.

 `1000.sql` example:
 ```sql
 INSERT INTO items (name) VALUES ('potion') ;
 INSERT INTO items (name) VALUES ('book') ;
 ```

+**Important**: migrations are included as part of your packaged node when you run `npm run pack`.
+That means that you must re-run `npm run pack` to have any changes you make to your migrations have any effect.